A mortgage is a loan secured against your home. Your home may be repossessed if you do not keep up repayments on your mortgage.

 Can I switch?

 Standard Variable Rate mortgages can be confusing, especially when they come with an initial discounted repayment period.
-Using a mortgage advisor to analyse your SVR options and compare them with alternative mortgage types is a sensible way to prevent you from paying more.
-The best mortgage advisors will search the whole of the market to make sure you get the best deal.
+Using a mortgage adviser to analyse your SVR options and compare them with alternative mortgage types is a sensible way to prevent you from paying more.
+The best mortgage advisers will search the whole of the market to make sure you get the best deal.

 Read less